cglosser/QuEST/CONTRIBUTING.md

 ## Submitting changes

 To submit your changes, please send a GitHub Pull Request _to the `development` branch of QuEST_ with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 We can always use more test coverage.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Please follow our [coding conventions](https://github.com/cglosser/QuEST/blob/development/CONTRIBUTING.md#coding-conventions) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: